 This question becomes even more important to ask if you’re switching to a new heating service provider, since a lot of different kinds of heating systems are currently available on the market.
 See to it that they can work with the heating system that you have at the moment.
 It’s also preferable that they approach their work holistically; that is, they can familiarize themselves with your home and how heat flows within your particular space.

 If you’re looking to install a particular brand’s heating unit or system, make sure that they also know how to work with the brand of your choice.

 Don’t forget to inquire about the technical professionals who will actually handle most of the work.
 However, in some cases, it may not be enough to ask about their technicians’ experience and reliability.
 If you want a third party’s opinion, then you can check if they are certified by the North American Technician Excellence (NATE) organization, which gives out tests that must be passed to guarantee expertise.
 You’ll know that the technicians are NATE-certified if they can present you with a valid ID.

 How can the heating system in my space be improved?

 Once you’re certain that the company you’re working with can perform well and be trusted, it’s time for the more specific questions.
 They must be able to know the kind of improvements you can make on your heating system after they conduct a check-up.
 They may advise you to upgrade the entire unit to a more modern one or maybe just remind you to perform maintenance tasks – like clean filters and bleed radiators – more regularly.

 What are the signs of malfunction that I should watch out for, and what should I do about them?

 The most common heating system defects include:

 Also known as coolants, refrigerants should always stay within your unit, specifically within the heat pump.
-Call a professional right away when you notice a leak because refrigerants do contain harmful chemicals.
+A leak may cause your heat pump to freeze up due to low refrigerant levels.
+Call a professional right away when you notice a leak because refrigerants do contain harmful chemicals

 Carbon monoxide (CO) leaks